omkar-shelke25/cka-killercoda/calico-setup/step1.md

 2. **Configure Calico to use the existing Pod CIDR of the cluster**
    - Create an Installation custom resource to configure Calico
-   - The cluster's Pod CIDR is `10.244.0.0/16`
+   -
    - Ensure Calico uses this CIDR for pod networking

 3. **Verify that:**
    - Calico system components are running successfully
    - All nodes are in `Ready` state
-   - The cluster can enforce Kubernetes `NetworkPolicy` objects
+   - The cluster can enforce Kubernetes `NetworkPolicy` objects.

-4. **Test NetworkPolicy enforcement (Optional)**
-   - Deploy test pods to verify network connectivity
-   - Create a NetworkPolicy to demonstrate enforcement

 ---